-To Cool
+To Cool with A/C

-To operate the air conditioner, press the air conditioning button.
+To operate the air conditioning system, press the air conditioning switch.
 Set the fan to the desired speed.
 You can also use the mode button to direct air out of the dash and heater vents.